aaviator42/Zaap/README.md

 Right off the bat, you can leave the first few lines of the script as is, and jump to the switch satatement.

-There's a case for each request method, and within each there's a second switch statement for the first endpoint.
+There's a case for each request method, and within each there's a second switch statement for the first endpoint segment.
 Use this to map endpoints to functions.
 For example, the endpoint `getUser` can be mapped to `readUser()`, or whatever.

 If you're not planning on supporting certain HTTP methods (such as PUT or DELETE), simply delete them from the switch statement to simplify your code.

-`getOne()` is a simple example that demonstrates how you should write your functions.
+In the file, `getOne()` is a simple example that demonstrates how you should write your functions.

 1. Use the data in `$input`, `$params`, `$endpoint` and `$endpointData` to do whatever it is that the function needs to do.
 2. If you find that the request is invalid, then simply call `errorInvalidRequest()`, otherwise:
 3. Store whatever data needs to be returned to the client in `$output`.
 4. If an error occurs, then change `$output["error"]` to `1` to inform the client that an error occured, and store an error message in `$output["errorMessage"]`.
 5. If no error occurs, then store a success return code in `$output["returnCode"]` to inform the client of the same.
-6. Call `printOutput()`, while passing an appropriate HTTP status code as an argument.
+6. Call `printOutput()`, to which you should pass an appropriate HTTP status code as an argument.
 If none is passed, then `200` (OK) is used by default.
    This function will JSON-encode `$output` and print it for the client.
 7. You can now exit the script.
 8. Congrats, your REST API is now ready!